d-markey/synchronize/README.md

 This package provides various synchronization implementations:

  * Lock for exclusive access
    This lock can be used to execute critical sections of code.
 The provided implementation supports reentrancy.

  * ReaderWriterLock for single writer/multiple reader synchronization The provided implementation does not supports reentrancy, but locks can be upgraded and/or downgraded.

- * Semaphore for single writer/multiple reader synchronization The provided implementation does not supports reentrancy, but locks can be upgraded and/or downgraded.
+ * Semaphore for controlling access to resources.

-Implementations are based on package `using` and support automatic releasing via `use()` / `useAsync()` / `execute()` / `executeAsync()`.
+Implementations are based on package [`using`](https://pub.dev/packages/using) and support [cancelation tokens](https://pub.dev/packages/cancelation_token) as well as automatic releasing via `use()` / `useAsync()` / `execute()` / `executeAsync()`.

 ## Example